Lucifer-Heaven/Debian-Script/README.md

 >
 > - lrzsz
 >
-> easy tool to let you upload/download througt terminal. **not good enough for large file**
+> easy tool to let you upload/download through terminal. **not good enough for large file**